 How do I know if I have a product liability case?

 As consumers, we trust that companies take steps to ensure that their products are reasonably safe and free of defects.
 Governmental agencies require manufacturers and distributors to follow certain regulations and standards; however, defective and dangerous products still make their way to consumers.

-Sometimes, the product's role in the accident is obvious – a fan catches on fire, a gas grill explodes, a golf cart flips over, or a tire blows out.
+Sometimes, the product’s role in the accident is obvious – a fan catches on fire, a gas grill explodes, a golf cart flips over, or a tire blows out.
 In those instances, the primary question is whether or not a defect in the product actually caused the injuries.
-On other occasions, the cause of the accident is unknown or unexplained because the evidence has been damaged or there are no witnesses.
+On other occasions, the cause of the accident is unknown or unexplained because the evidence is damaged or there are no witnesses.
 This is often the case in house fires and single-vehicle accidents.